ibm-cloud-docs/text-to-speech/custom-rules.md

 -   You can use a period to indicate the beginning of a syllable in a translation, but periods are optional and do not influence the word's pronunciation.
 They appear in the pronunciation for a word only if you include them in the word's translation.
 Do not use spaces to indicate syllable boundaries.
 -   You must precede the vowel that has the primary stress for a word with a `1` symbol.
 You can also use a `2` symbol to indicate each secondary stress position, but the use of `2` symbols is optional; they appear in the pronunciation for a word only if you include them in the word's translation.

-For more information about working with SPRs, see [Using SPRs](/docs/services/text-to-speech/SPRs.html).
+For more information about working with SPR, see [Using IBM SPR](/docs/services/text-to-speech/SPRs.html).

 ## Working with Japanese entries
 {: #jaNotes}